Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 Examples:

 Amount received by the default account with at least 1 confirmation
-> telestai-cli getreceivedbyaccount ""
+> meowcoin-cli getreceivedbyaccount ""

 Amount received at the tabby account including unconfirmed amounts with zero confirmations
-> telestai-cli getreceivedbyaccount "tabby" 0
+> meowcoin-cli getreceivedbyaccount "tabby" 0

 The amount with at least 6 confirmations
-> telestai-cli getreceivedbyaccount "tabby" 6
+> meowcoin-cli getreceivedbyaccount "tabby" 6

 As a json rpc call
 > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getreceivedbyaccount", "params": ["tabby", 6] }' -H 'content-type: text/plain;' http://127.0.0.1:8766/